FA awaiting clarification as travel ban threatens England v Iceland showdown

 The PA news agency understands the FA is awaiting clarification from the government to see if the new regulations will impact on England’s final Nations League fixture.

-The rule could have serious implications for Premier League clubs ahead of the international break.
+Denmark head coach Kasper Hjulmand has called up replacements for a number of England-based stars.

-Leicester goalkeeper Kasper Schmeichel, Chelsea centre-back Andreas Christensen, Southampton defender Jannick Vestergaard and Tottenham midfielder Pierre-Emile Hojbjerg are all part of the Denmark squad due to link up on Monday.
+The Danish Football Association (DBU) says Leicester goalkeeper Kasper Schmeichel, Everton’s Jonas Lossl, Chelsea centre-back Andreas Christensen, Southampton defender Jannick Vestergaard, Tottenham midfielder Pierre-Emile Hojbjerg and Brentford duo Henrik Dalsgaard and Mathias Jensen are currently not expected to feature for Denmark in Wednesday’s friendly with Sweden.

+However, Schmeichel said he is hopeful of being able to play and criticised the decision as “political”.

+“I mean it is obviously politics, I don’t think it has a lot to do with science,” Schmeichel told Sky Sports.

 The 14-day self-isolation rule would see them miss crucial Premier League games on their return, but FIFA rules issued at the start of the pandemic allows club to withdraw players from international duty if there is a risk of coronavirus infection.